Aussie Model Madi Edwards’ Scandalous Red Lingerie Set Has Instagram Seeing Stars

 “Looking absolutely gorgeous,” one more chimed in.

 Most recently, The Inquisitr shared that Madi sizzled in another sexy outfit.
 Madi’s killer figure was on full display in the image, one wherein she rocks a tiny black crop top and dark jeans.
-Edwards wore her long, blond locks down and curled as well as a face full of beautiful makeup that included eyeliner, mascara, blush, lip gloss, and highlighter.
+Edwards wore her long, blonde locks down and curled as well as a face full of beautiful makeup that included eyeliner, mascara, blush, lip gloss, and highlighter.
 That post racked up over 9,000 likes and 60-plus comments.

 Fans can follow all of Madi’s stunning images on Instagram.